 - The Defendant must be present at Calendar Call, Pretrial Conferences, and Trial.
-Calendar calls and pretrial conferences are set for Fridays at 8:30 a.m.
+Calendar calls and pretrial conferences are set for Mondays at 8:30 a.m.

-- The Court's trial docket runs from Tuesday through Thursday every week.
+- The Court's trial docket runs from Wednesday through Thursday every week and continues for a three (3) week period.
 Counsel and parties should confer prior to calendar call regarding the trial date, length of trial, etc.

 Negotiated pleas should be conveyed to, and fully discussed by defense counsel with the defendant prior to announcing the plea to the Court.
 Such discussion should include the maximum and minimum penalties and the issues covered by Fla.
 R. Crim.
 P. 3.172.
 If counsel wishes to address the Court on any issue regarding the plea (e.g., early termination of probation, length of time to pay fine or costs), this should be done at the time the plea is first announced, not after the plea colloquy has been concluded.

-All pre-trial motions must be filed and heard at least 10 business days prior to pre-trial hearings.
+All pre-trial motions must be filed and heard at least ten (15) business days prior to the Pre-Trial Conference.